Bachelor of Science in Cybersecurity

 National University’s Bachelor of Science in Cybersecurity program prepares students to become top security analysts, network defenders, and computer incident responders with coursework that gives them a comprehensive understanding of information technology management and security processes.
 Our curriculum is taught by expert faculty with real-world experience so you can gain the competencies needed in the field.
 Each course is only four weeks long, so the program can be completed in a shorter time frame than a traditional bachelor’s degree.

-NU’s BS in Cybersecurity also offers career-focused concentrations in Computer Network Defense or Digital Forensics.
+NU’s BS in Cybersecurity also offers career-focused concentrations in Computer Network Defense, Digital Forensics, or Information Technology Management.
 A concentration can expand your knowledge in a given area and help make you more competitive in the job market.
 If you are interested in a job with potential for growth, long-term security, and a good salary, a career in cybersecurity could be an excellent option.

 The Western Association of Schools and Colleges (WASC) accredits public and private schools, colleges, and universities in the U.S.